-This brings about a shift in competition dynamics as cash-rich firms can maintain their productive capacity while cash-poor firms have to reduce theirs.
+Differences in firm behavior during the crisis can subsequently impact investment during the recovery.
+Competition dynamics can change if cash-rich firms are able to maintain their productive capacity during the downturn and cash-poor firms have to reduce theirs.
 When the recovery sets in and demand returns, cash-rich firms have more capacity to meet this demand.
 They can subsequently reinvest their earnings, increasing their productive capacity further.
 Cash-poor rivals which have lost productive capacity have difficulties meeting demand in the recovery phase.
 They can therefore generate less revenue, have less funds for reinvestment and see their positions weaken further.
-As a consequence, initially cash-rich firms can increase their competitive position over time.
 These effects are reinforced if weaker initial cash holdings and lower earnings (post-)crisis result in tighter borrowing constraints for cash-poor firms not only during the crisis but also during the recovery period.
-As a result of these feedback loops, the investment gap between cash-rich and cash-poor SMEs that opened up during the global financial crisis should be amplified during the recovery period.
+Due to these feedback effects, the investment gap between cash-rich and cash-poor SMEs that opens up during a crisis might become larger during the recovery period.

-These self-reinforcing dynamics imply that a firm's pre-crisis cash position relative to its industry rivals is a strong predictor of its investment not only during the crisis itself but also during the recovery phase.
-Simple correlations between initial cash and subsequent investment suggest that having cash at the right moment in time indeed can have long-term implications: When we rank SMEs according to the size of their cash holdings relative to their industry rivals just before the start of the global financial crisis, a striking relationship with investment over the period 2007-2014 emerges (Figure 1, top panel).
+Simple correlations between initial cash and subsequent investment suggest that having cash at the right moment in time can indeed have long-term implications: When we rank SMEs according to the size of their cash holdings relative to their industry rivals just before the start of the global financial crisis, a striking relationship with investment over the period 2007-2014 emerges (Figure 1, top panel).
 While SMEs with a lot of cash maintained or even increased their fixed assets between 2007 and 2009, cash-poor firms decreased their stock of fixed assets.
 Importantly, this divergence in investment behavior became even more pronounced during the recovery period.
 The correlation between SMEs' cash holdings and their subsequent investment is very different in normal times.
-When we rank firms according to the size of their cash holdings relative to their industry rivals in the year 2000, only a weak relationship with investment over the subsequent period emerges: Both cash-rich and cash-poor firms increased their fixed assets between 2001 and 2007 (Figure 1, bottom panel).
+When we rank firms according to the size of their cash holdings relative to their industry rivals in the year 2000, a weak relationship with investment over the subsequent period emerges: Both cash-rich and cash-poor firms increased their fixed assets between 2007 (Figure 1, bottom panel).2